 Photochromic lenses change color based on the light in the room.
 Because of their tint, you might be able to use one pair of glasses instead of having to have a second pair of prescription sunglasses.
 These glasses may be comprised of plastic or glass.
 You may also opt for prescription sunglasses in addition to your regular eyeglass prescription.
 If you ski or participate in water sports, you may want to get polarized sunglasses, which reduce glare.

-We offer glasses for nearsightedness, farsightedness and those who need a prescription for both.
+We offer 1 hour prescription eyeglasses for nearsightedness, farsightedness and those who need a prescription for both.
 We even have glasses specifically designed for patients who have a refractive error such as astigmatism.

-To schedule an eye examination for eyeglasses and a fitting for eyeglass frames, contact Mi Vision Eye Care at (210) 899-5412.
-Located on Fredricksburg road in San Antonio, TX, we serve San Antonio and the surrounding area.
+For the hottest styles in stylish eyewear in San Antonio, contact us today.
+To schedule an eye examination for eyeglasses and a fitting for eyeglass frames, call Mi Vision Eye Care at (210) 899-5412.
+Located on Fredericksburg road in San Antonio, TX, we serve the whole Bexar County and the surrounding area.

 We are centrally located at 4522 Fredericksburg Rd, 78201, just off i10 and 410, which means you won’t have to drive far to see an eye doctor nearest you on the same day.
 Call now to schedule your appointment or book online!